CountESS-Project/CountESS/docs/running-countess/index.md

 linked to themselves, or in cycles.
 To remove a link between nodes, right-click the link.

-Only the first few hundred rows of input files are read at configuration time.
+Only the first few thousand rows of input files are read at configuration time.
 To perform a complete run using the entire input file, click 'Run'.

 Plugin configurations can be saved and loaded in .INI file format.